-Pelosi Says Democrats Have 'A Responsibility' To Look For Common Ground On Health Law
+Pelosi Says Democrats Have A Responsibility To Look For Common Ground On Health Law

 [But Rep. Paul] Ryan ... is [a] philosophical, right-wing, anti-government [person], and so an act of mercy for him is to reduce the government's role.
 So we're talking about two different things.
 They're debating whether it's "Trumpcare" or "Ryancare," but neither of them wants it identified with themselves because it's such a failure in the public mind.

-On President Trump's knowledge of health care
+On Trump's knowledge of health care

-The more the president might learn about [health care] then he might see where there's a path [to working with Democrats], because to tell you the truth, the Affordable Care Act is a private-sector initiative.
+The more the president might learn about [health care], then he might see where there's a path [to working with Democrats], because to tell you the truth, the Affordable Care Act is a private sector initiative.
 It contains many Republican ideas.

-Understand this about Republicans, and then you'll understand part of what our challenge is here.
-They always are gearing whatever they do to benefit the high end.
-This is the biggest transfer of wealth in the history of our country, in terms of hundreds of billions of dollars going into the pockets of the top one percent of the people in our country, at the expense of the good health of our middle class and those who aspire to the middle class.
+Understand this about Republicans, and then you'll understand part of what our challenge is here: They always are gearing whatever they do to benefit the high end.
+This is the biggest transfer of wealth in the history of our country, in terms of hundreds of billions of dollars going into the pockets of the top 1 percent of the people in our country, at the expense of the good health of our middle class and those who aspire to the middle class.